Automate Internal Linking on Lovable Sites: A Step-by-Step Guide to Boost Rankings

 Automating internal linking introduces risks if rules are too broad.
 Avoid overlinking—too many internal links on one page dilute user value and can look spammy.
 Set hard caps: no more than 10 automated internal links per article, and limit contextual anchors to 2–3 per 800 words.

 Irrelevant links are worse than no links.
-Ensure semantic filters in SEOAgent prevent unrelated pages from being linked together just because they share a tag.
+Ensure semantic filters in LovableSEO prevent unrelated pages from being linked together just because they share a tag.
 Duplicate anchors across many pages signal manipulation; use anchor rotation and diversify anchor sources.
 Also avoid linking to low-quality or thin pages; add exclusion rules for pages marked 'noindex' or below a quality threshold.

 Example pitfall: a global automated rule that links every post with the tag "blog" to a single landing page created a high volume of identical anchor text across the site.
 Fix it by forcing title-based anchors for long-form posts and short-phrase anchors for listicles, then re-run the anchor audit.